narlock/UsefulItems/README.md

 - Lapis Ore Block (when a Gold Pickaxe is used)
 - Cobweb (when a Gold Sword is used)
 - Fern* (when a Gold Sword is used)
-- Double Stone Slab (when a Gold Pickaxe is used)
 - Bookshelf (when a Gold Axe is used)
 - Tiled Dirt (when a Gold Hoe is used)
 - Diamond Ore Block (when a Gold Pickaxe is used)